Firefighter Recruitment

 • No criminal activity in the past 3 years.

-• Have been granted a pardon or record suspension for any criminal convictions.
+• If applicable, pardon or record suspension for any criminal convictions.

 Pre-hire qualifications